User-tian/Conan/README.md

 ## Checkpoints
 You can download pre-trained model checkpoints from [Google Drive](https://drive.google.com/drive/folders/1QhnECo2L4xfXDgdrnM6L1xpsH7u3iRvj?usp=sharing).

+Main system checkpoint folders: Emformer, Conan, hifigan_vc

+Fast system checkpoint folders: Emformer_fast, Conan_fast, hifigan_vc (you may need to change the "right_context" in the config file to 0 instead of 2)

 Note: As we previous developed the Emformer training branch on another codebase, we provided another inference script for it `inference/Conan_previous.py`.
 ## 📁 Project Structure